metablaster/WindowsFirewallRuleset/Readme/NamingConvention.md

 1. The subkey requested, or null if the operation failed.
 2. The value associated with name, or null if name is not found.
 3. The requested registry key.
-4. An array of strings that contains the names of the subkeys for the current key.
+4. An array of strings that contains names of the subkeys for the current key.
-5. An array of strings that contains the value names for the current key.
+5. An array of strings that contains value names for the current key.

 ### Exceptions